Posted in

 In-House Tests

-As always with road bike carbon wheels, I concluded the following tests before I started using the wheels:
+As always with road bike carbon wheels, I performed the following tests before I started using the wheels:

 These tests provide a better understanding of the wheel’s assembly quality.
-So, did the SL1200 pass them?
+So, how did the SL1200 perform?

 Lateral and Radial Trueness